stella-k-g/SavannaTraceApp/README.md

  2. Read the IP address assigned from WIFI
  3. Send the IP address to a user subscribing to the same topic As a bonus, this project has a user interface with Nuxt VUEJS that would show prompts and displays the IP address when a button is clicked.
+It uses localhost:3000 server